RoostRent/roost-code-task-chee/README.md

 # Roost Transactions

-The transactions app is a [Next.js](https://nextjs.org/) application to view transactions for a Coop's bank account.
+The transactions app is a [Next.js](https://nextjs.org/) application to view transactions for a coop's bank account.

 ## Getting Started